reyesr/certificate-manager/README.md

     certificate-manager.sh create-server "www.example.org"

-Note that the creation can run without any interactive question is all the information is provided on the command line.
+Note that the creation can run without any interactive question if all the information is provided on the command line (check the command usage for the options).
 The certificate is created in the Servers subdirectory.
 You should find this folder structure:

     ./Servers
     ./Servers/www.example.org_20150520